Ali Ak Chin, Arizona

 Ali Ak Chin is a populated place located in Pima County, Arizona, United States.
 It has an estimated elevation of 1801 ft above sea level.

 History

-The name was created to avoid confusion with the village on the Papago Indian Reservation, Ak Chin, and means "little mouth of wash" in the Papago language.
+The traditional name of the village is Ak Chin, but to avoid confusion with the village of the same name on the Ak-Chin (Maricopa) Reservation, Ak-Chin, it was officially designated Ali Ak Chin in 1941.
+Ali Ak Chin means "little mouth of wash" in the O'odham language.

 Ali Ak Chin's population was 40 in the 1960 U.S. census.